Azure-Samples/zone-redundant-aks-and-storage/README.md

 ![Availability Zones](./images/regions-availability-zones.png)

-Not all the Azure regions support availabilit zons.
+Not all the Azure regions support availability zones.
 For more information on which regions support Availability Zones, you can refer to the [Availability zone service and regional support](https://learn.microsoft.com/en-us/azure/reliability/availability-zones-service-support) documentation.

 ## Azure services with availability zone support

 Azure is continuously expanding its range of services that support availability zones.
 These services can be divided into three types: zonal, zone-redundant, and always-available.

 - **Zonal services** allow you to deploy resources to a specific availability zone of your choice, ensuring optimal performance and low latency.
 Resiliency is achieved by replicating applications and data across multiple zones within the same region.
 For example, you can align the agent nodes of an AKS node pool and the managed disks created via persistent volume claims to a specific zone, increasing resilience by deploying multiple instances of resources across different zones.
 - **Zone-redundant services** automatically distribute or replicate resources across multiple availability zones.
 This ensures that even if one zone fails, the data remains highly available.
-For instance, you cn create a zone-redundant VMSS-based node pool where the nodes are spread across availability zones within a region.
+For instance, you can create a zone-redundant VMSS-based node pool where the nodes are spread across availability zones within a region.
 - **Always-available services** are resilient to both zone-wide and region-wide outages.
 These services are available across all Azure geographies and provide uninterrupted availability.
 For a comprehensive list of always-available services, also known as non-regional services, you can refer to the [Products available by region](https://azure.microsoft.com/global-infrastructure/services/) documentation on Azure.

 ## Maximizing Resilience with Availability Zones